 Inspiring the Next Generation of Aquaculture Professionals

 Countries in Southeast Asia (SEA) like Vietnam, face similar problems in modernizing food production and food security.
 Agriculture, often seen as outdated and lacking opportunities, struggles to attract younger generations.
 They see farming as an old-fashioned sector not offering much future-oriented opportunities.
 As a result, the number of farmers is decreasing, and the average farmer is getting older.
 This does not support the introduction of new technologies or up-to-date production design in farming and in the food production chain.
-The agriculture sector in Vietnam needs the young generation to become more involved and shape a future for food production based on principles of sustainability.

 Recognizing these challenges, numerous NL alumni and young agri-food professionals in Southeast Asia, are taking the lead to drive change.
 Together, they aim to inspire young people by sharing success stories and highlighting agriculture as a vibrant, modern sector with significant potential for personal and societal growth.